Housefull (film series): Music

-The music was composed by Shankar-Ehsaan-Loy in first film and Sajid-Wajid in second instalment.
-In third film, songs were composed by Sharib-Toshi, Sohail Sen, Mika Singh, Tanishk Bagchi and Millind Gaba.
-In fourth instalment, music was composed by Sohail Sen, Farhad Samji and Sandeep Shirodkar.
+The music was composed by Shankar-Ehsaan-Loy in the first film and Sajid-Wajid in the second instalment.
+In the third film, songs were composed by Sharib-Toshi, Sohail Sen, Mika Singh, Tanishk Bagchi and Millind Gaba.
+In the fourth instalment, music was composed by Sohail Sen, Farhad Samji and Sandeep Shirodkar.
+In the fifth instalment, music was composed by Yo Yo Honey Singh, White Noise Collectives, Tanishk Bagchi, Kratex, Shankar–Ehsaan–Loy, Sajid–Wajid and Julius Packiam.

 The whole movies soundtrack rights are by T-Series due to Nadiadwala Grandson Entertainment's lifetime contract with Bhushan Kumar.